 “Through insolence comes nothing but strife, but wisdom is with those who receive counsel” (Proverbs 13:10).

-The Hebrew word for insolence is Zadon, meaning “presumptuousness, arrogance and pride.”
-Merriam-Webster defines this word (that is not used much today, but is a good addition to your vocabulary) as “haughty and contemptuous or brutal in behavior or language: OVERBEARING.”
-I like Merriam-Webster’s second listed definition as it applies to the capital community: “lacking usual or proper respect for rank or position: presumptuously disrespectful or familiar toward equals or superiors.”
+The Hebrew word for insolence is zadon, meaning “presumptuousness, arrogance, and pride.”
+Merriam-Webster defines insolent as “haughty and contemptuous or brutal in behavior or language: OVERBEARING.”
+I like Merriam-Webster’s second listed definition as it applies to the capital community, “lacking usual or proper respect for rank or position: presumptuously disrespectful or familiar toward equals or superiors.”
 Show me a climber in the capital and I will show you an insolent person who is easily angered when his path to the top is in any way thwarted.
 People who are overly ambitious for advancement set themselves up for strife and anger.
 Oh, how I have personally seen this play out in too many short careers here on the Hill.

 D. FROM ARROGANCE

 “An arrogant man stirs up strife, but he who trusts in the Lord will prosper” (Proverbs 28:25).

 In this Proverb the second stanza informs the meaning of the first.
 Akin to C, the arrogant “climber” will go to any length to immediately prosper—not really believing that advancement comes from the Lord.

 E. FROM FOOLISHNESS